Alexandra Mousavizadeh: Career

-Mousavizadeh began her career at the Danish Ministry of Foreign Affairs, in the Department for Humanitarian and Development Funding.
-After this role, she was a visiting Research Scholar at the Centre for Strategic and International Studies in Washington DC.
+Mousavizadeh began her career at the Danish Ministry of Foreign Affairs, in the Department for Humanitarian and Development Funding before joining as a visiting Research Scholar at the Center for Strategic and International Studies in Washington, DC.

-Moody's

-Mousavizadeh then worked for Moody's for 10 years.
-Based in New York, she covered Emerging and Frontier Markets for the Sovereign Risk team.
-She then moved to Morgan Stanley in London as Head of Country Risk Management for EMEA, before returning to Moody's as Assistant Vice President for the Africa sovereign ratings portfolio.
-Alexandra is also the co-founder of the Global Disinformation Index.
+Mousavizadeh then worked for Moody's for 10 years in New York, covering emerging and frontier markets for the Sovereign Risk team.
+Following a spell with Morgan Stanley in London as head of country risk management for EMEA, she returned to Moody's as assistant vice president for the Africa sovereign ratings portfolio.
+Mousavizadeh was also the co-founder of the Global Disinformation Index.

-The Prosperity Index

-Alexandra acted as Director of the Legatum Prosperity Index; an annual ranking developed by the Legatum Institute, a division of the private investment firm Legatum.
+Mousavizadeh acted as director of the Legatum Prosperity Index.
 The ranking is based on a variety of factors including wealth, economic growth, education, health, personal well-being, and quality of life.
-In the 2018 rankings, 149 countries were ranked, and Norway topped the list, followed by New Zealand and Finland.
-Afghanistan was in last place.
-In 2013, twenty-seven of the top 30 countries were democracies.
-The Prosperity Index is reviewed and critiqued by an advisory panel of academics and scholars representing a range of disciplines and includes: Prof Tim Besley (London School of Economics); Dr. Daniel Drezner (Tufts University); Dr. Carol Graham (Brookings Institution); Dr. Edmund Malesky (University of California, San Diego); Dr. Ann Owen (Hamilton College).

 Before joining the Legatum Institute, Mousavizadeh was CEO of ARC Ratings, an Emerging Market-based ratings agency.
-ARC Ratings was established in 2013 by a consortium of five Domestic Credit Rating Agencies operating in Asia, Africa, Europe and South America.
-With substantial cumulative resources, including over 10,000 clients, more than 600 ratings staff and an average ratings business record of over 20 years.
+ARC Ratings was established in 2013 by a consortium of five domestic credit rating agencies operating in Asia, Africa, Europe and South America, with substantial cumulative resources, including over 10,000 clients, more than 600 ratings staff and an average ratings business record of over 20 years.

 Tortoise Media

-Mousavizadeh was a partner at Tortoise Media, from 2018 until 2022 and Director of the Tortoise Intelligence team.
+Mousavizadeh was a partner at Tortoise Media, from 2018 until 2022 and director of the Tortoise Intelligence team.
 Tortoise Media is a journalistic platform, founded by James Harding, the Former Director of BBC News, Katie Vanneck-Smith, the former President of The Wall Street Journal and Matthew Barzun, Obama's former ambassador to the UK.
-Tortoise Media is developing a new approach to journalism; responding to the widening gap between powerful institutions and those entities able to scrutinize them.
-This approach is built around slower, more detailed, and discursive journalism; Tortoise Media calls it 'slow news'.
-She oversaw the development of the team's indices and data analytics projects as Director of Tortoise Intelligence team; which aims to contribute data-driven findings and to substantiate the slow news approach.
+She oversaw the development of the team's indices and data analytics projects.